 Phase feeding ensures lower feed consumption

-By using more advanced systems, such as phase feeding, it allows distributing the right feed to different age groups and thus helps to avoid feed wastage.
-Phase feeding systems control which feed mixture the pigs should have, resulting in complete traceability and storage control leading to lower feed consumption.
+Using more advanced systems, such as phase feeding, allows distributing the right feed to different age groups and thus helps to avoid feed wastage.
+The phase feeding systems control which feed mixture the pigs should have, resulting in complete traceability and storage control leading to lower feed consumption.

 ACO FUNKIs feeding systems ensure a lower feed consumption by distributing only the necessary amount of feed leading to very little or no leftovers in the troughs due to a special design and control of the feed amount through sensor feeding.